EquipableMC/SkLogs/README.md

 # SkLogs
-A updated version of Skript-logs.
+An updated version of Skript-logs.
 This adds the ability to listen to log messages in Skript, and more!

 ### Relevant Links
 - Documentation - [Click Here](https://skripthub.net/docs/?addon=skript-logs)